 I created a new poetic structure tonight.
 Haven’t named it yet.
 It consists of eight lines per stanza, 12 and 13 iambs, and an almost-symmetrical rhyme scheme.
 The rhythm begins as a sign wave then flattens out before moving up or moving down.
 This is the reflection of the rhythm of the relationship I’m documenting within the poem.
 I’ve titled it “Successful Mistakes.”

 I believe that mistakes can be useful when you give them the proper tone.
 Look at them with the right perspective – in hindsight.
-Too often, people start out on a path to complete a goal, happen upon a mistake, and then give up.
-To most people, mistakes equate to failure.
-To me, the only failure is the end of trying.
+Too often, people start out on a path to complete a goal, happen upon a mistake, and then give up in the moment of their mistake.
+To most people, mistakes equate to failure because the moment is a failure without a clear path away from the mistake.
+To me, the only failure is the end of trying to achieve your harmless joy of life.
 When you are synchronized with the energy flow around you, even mistakes can be stepping stones to where you want to be.
 Mistakes are the missing links between your logical steps.
-Shifts to the errors you may have made in planning.
+They are shifts to the errors you may have made in planning.
 If you feel you’re in flow and your Cheshire smile just can’t be beat, don’t worry about encountering mistakes here and there.
 They may take you to memorable experiences, chance meetings with amazing situations and brushes with greatness.
 You might also run into the woman that changes everything.
 I did.